 Since these cutting mats are very thin, and the creases can easily be permanent, you should never roll or bend your mat intentionally.
 If your craft space doesn’t have enough table space to store your mats flat, consider hanging them flat on the wall.

 Cutting mats are an important part of using your digital die cutting machine, learn how to care for them properly in my article, How To Care for Cutting Mats for a Longer Shelf Life.
+But sometimes depending on your material and what machine you have you don’t even need a cutting mat.
+Learn more in my article The Cutting Mat: When You Need It and When You Don’t.

 Why Is Your Cricut Cutting Mat Warped?